Summary

 Protection from the sun

 Fake tanning lotions, sprays and creams offer little to no protection from the sun's UV radiation.
 Some brands advertise that they include a high SPF sunscreen.
-Similar to other sunscreens, this UV protection may only last up to 2 hours and does not last for as long as the fake tan, so sun protection is still recommended even if you have used a fake tan.
+Similar to other sunscreens, this UV protection may only last up to 2 hours and does not last for as long as the fake tan, so sun protection is still recommended even if you have applied a fake tan.
 For the best sun protection, whenever UV levels are 3 or higher:

 - Wear sun protective clothing that covers as much skin as possible.